cloudmesh-community/book/chapters/faas/openlambda.md

 ```

 For OpenLambda, a local cluster's name is the same as the file
 location.
-Thus, <ROOT> should refer to a local directory that will be
+Thus, `<ROOT>` should refer to a local directory that will be
 created for all OpenLambda files.
 The layout of these files in the
-<ROOT> directory is described in detail below.
+`<ROOT>` directory is described in detail below.
 You will need to pass
 the cluster name/location to all future admin commands that manage the
 cluster.

 The `<ROOT>/config/template.json` file in the cluster located at
-"<ROOT>" will contain many configuration options specified as
+`<ROOT>` will contain many configuration options specified as
 keys/values in JSON.
 These setting will be used for every new
 OpenLambda worker.
 You can modify these values by specifying override
 values (again in JSON) using the `setconf` command.
 For example: